ombori/grid-docs/apps/smart-fitting-room/adding-content.md

   - List of product type IDs that are filtered out to be displayed on the solution (all children of specified productTypeId will be automatically covered)

 ### Disabled Product Types request (Optional)
-  - List of product type IDs that are disabled to be requested to be brought to the fitting room
+  - List of product type IDs where request to be bought to the fitting room is disabled

 ---